angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 effect if you have your own in hand.
 By placing additional copies of Doomsday into your pile, if your opponent tries to extract them, you can *shrink* your library by casting your own Surgical on the original Doomsday and *shrink it* by that amount.
-This again assumes they will Surgical at a time you want but it is a possibility to be considered.
+This again assumes they will use Surgical Extraction at a time you want but it is a possibility to be explored.

 > {U}{U} + Cantrip